sastaffo/LetterBoxd_Movie_Recommnder/README.md

 # Fetching movie details

 ### Description
-This gets film details and test film details from the files in letterbox data (which were retrieved by Philip aka XanthusXX)
+This gets film details and test film details for the films from the files in letterbox data (which were retrieved by Philip aka XanthusXX)

 ### Run